Nikhilkapkoti/newswebsite_fro-sportsdunia_project/README.md

 # newswebsite_fro-sportsdunia_projectA Simple News App Made using ReactJS and NewsAPI

-Now run 'npm i' and then run 'npm start'

-Then you can go to the website at http://localhost:3000 .
+install python necessary modules run (run.py)file. activate by speak HOtwrod(jarvis,alexa) then give the commands like make phonecall,open any websites, or etc.